Is there a film department at the University of Pittsburgh?

 I know that I want to study film, either as a major or a minor.
 Where should I start?

-We recommend that you start with Film Analysis, one fo the required courses for the major and minor or a lower level themed course that appeals to you.
+We recommend that you start with Film Analysis, one of the required courses for the major and minor, Film 1, or a lower level themed course that appeals to you.
 Taking Film Analysis in the first year and World Film History (the other required course) by the end of the first two years best positions you to pursue your advanced studies.

 Are there film classes that do not count for the major/minor?

 Yes.
 Seminar in Composition: Film fulfills a composition requirement but does not count toward the major/minor.
-You can choose to apply either Introduction to Film or Introduction to Visual Cultures for the major/minor, but you cannot do both.
+You can choose to apply Introduction to Film, Visual Literacy, or Introduction to Visual Cultures for the major/minor, but you cannot apply more than one to the major.

 When should I declare my major?
-How do I declare my major in film studies?
+How do I declare my major in Film and Media Studies?

 I see various themed courses under the designation Topics in Contemporary Film and Contemporary Directors.
 Can I take more than one of these?